 Other ways to pay

 You can also pay your rent:

-- at a PayPoint or Payzone store using an Octavia swipe card with cash or a credit card
+- At a PayPoint or Payzone store using an Octavia swipe card with cash or a debit/credit card.

-- by debit or credit card over the phone – call your income officer or our customer contact team
+- By debit or credit card over the phone – call our customer contact team.

 - By recurring card payment - call our customer contact team.